Code-Institute-Submissions/crwst/README.md

 * On further testing, published blog comments were not styled well for responsive screens (mobile and tablet).
 I put the comment code into a div and added bootstrap's margin left class and chose 3 (ml-3).

+* On testing URL bypassing and security I noted that users can bypass order confirmation and checkout success.
+This would mean they can find sensitive details of other users, and once viewed (if they have an account) the order attaches to their profile.
+To try to resolve this, I included @login_required to the functions, on testing this only stoped non-logged in users bypassing however logged in users can override other users.

 [Back to Contents](#contents)

 ---